 What kind of bodywork do you do?

-Besides Structural Integration (S.I.), I also do spa and deep-tissue massage (see “Rolfing is not massage”).
-After about 10 years of practicing, and after learning about a dozen different modalities of manual therapy, I’ve honed my preferred style to what I can best describe as: “Rolfing”–style systemic lengthening of tension lines, in the context of a West Coast–style “flow.”
+Besides a basic form of Structural Integration (S.I.), I also do spa and deep-tissue massage (see “Rolfing is not massage”).
+After about 10 years of practicing, and after learning about a dozen different modalities of manual therapy, I’ve honed my preferred style to what I can best describe as: Myofascial–style systemic lengthening of tension lines, in the context of a West Coast–style “flow.”
 I use both direct and indirect myofascial release.
 It can feel intense but never hurts, and is relaxing to receive.